banner image

 Can a trustee be a beneficiary under a discretionary trust?

-Yes, a trustee can be a beneficiary of a trust - as long as you include the trustee's name and their capacity.
+Yes, the law allows a trustee to be a beneficiary of a trust - as long as you include the trustee's name and their capacity.
 For example:

 'John Smith in his capacity as the trustee of the John Smith Family Trust'.